Last Updated on Apr 25, 2025 by vanessa sequeira

 - Index category: There are many indices belonging to various categories, such as small-cap, mid-cap, large-cap, and more.
 So pick one in line with your investment objective.

 - Risk appetite: The risk depends on the index that the fund is tracking.
 For instance, if you choose a fund that tracks the Nifty 50 Index, some of the companies get more weightage while others have less.
 This is not the case with Nifty 50 Equal Weightage funds.
 And the risks associated with the Nifty 50 index fund and the Nifty 50 Equal Weight index fund are different.
-So consider your risk appetite and decide the index category based on that.
+So, consider your risk appetite and decide the index category based on that.

 - Passive investment: As index funds are passive investments, the fund manager has no control over the stocks entering and exiting the fund and how much money is invested in which stock.
 So know that your fund manager is not entirely responsible for how the investment performs

 - Expense ratio: It is the annual maintenance expense levied by mutual funds to finance its expenses.
-The lower the expense ratio, the higher will be your actual returns.
+The lower the expense ratio, the higher your actual returns.
 Usually, the expense ratio of index funds is lower in comparison with actively managed mutual funds.
 Hence, keep this factor in check while selecting the index fund for your portfolio.

 The process of investing in index funds is the same as in mutual funds: